 Conclusion

 Performance appraisals are more than just administrative tasks.
 They are a strategic tool used in the process to align individual performance with the organizational goals.
 When appraisals are conducted efficiently, they support better employee development, engagement, and long-term performance.
 In the coming years, companies will need to adapt to new trends and ensure fairness in performance appraisals.
-In this blog, you have gained knowledge about performance appraisal and the key methods used to evaluate them in detail.
+We hope this blog has provided you with detailed knowledge about performance appraisal and the key methods used to evaluate them.

 Q1.
 What is the primary function of a performance appraisal?